SuP3RM/frontend-nanodegree-feedreader/README.md

 # Credit

-Major credit from Matthew Cranford whose walkthrough helped tremendously!
+Major credit to [Matthew Cranford](https://matthewcranford.com/about/) whose walkthrough helped tremendously!
 Without his walkthrough, I would've been stuck in the last sections of this project and would've taken longer to complete.
 Also, thank you to Rodrick Bloomfield, for his Feedreader live walkthrough.

 # Project Overview